LinguaLatina/textbook/docs/topics/unit1/principalparts/index.md

 1. The **first principal part** is the first person singular in the *present* active indicative (or the present passive indicative if active forms do not exist).
 2. The **second principal** is the present *infinitive*.
 (We'll begin learning about uses of the infinitive in units 2 and 3.)
 You'll look at the second principal part to find what set of endings to use with a stem.
 3. The **third principal part** is the first person singular in the *perfect* active indicative.
 If the verb has no active forms, it has no third principal part.
 3. The **fourth principal part** is the perfect passive *participle*.
 A participle has gender, case, and number as well as tense and voice.
-Latin textbooks and lexicons or dictionaries may follow one of thwo conventions, giving this form in either the *masculine* nominitive singular with the ending **-us** or the *neuter* nominative singular with them ending **-um**.
+Latin textbooks and lexicons or dictionaries may follow one of two conventions, giving this form in either the *masculine* nominitive singular with the ending **-us** or the *neuter* nominative singular with them ending **-um**.
 We'll learn in this unit how to use it create perfect passive forms.

 ### Verb conjugations